 I’d like to recommend Lily Bollinger as a ‘Capable Woman’ and a ‘Woman on Fire’ a person who dealt graciously and energetically with the hand that life dealt her.
 A woman of determination and dedication.
 A woman of substance and a woman of influence.
 Here’s to you Lily Bollinger!!

-- I recommend a recent article about Lily Bollinger and her recently restored bicycle.
+- I recommend this article about Lily Bollinger and her recently restored bicycle.
 Lily Bollinger’s bicycle to ride again!
 Thanks to Rupert Millar for this.

-- You can read more about Bollinger Champagne by visiting the company web site, assuming that you are over 18 years of age – click here: Bollinger Champagne
+- You can read more about Bollinger Champagne by visiting the company web site, assuming you are over 18 years of age: Bollinger Champagne

 - For more on James Bond and Bollinger check out: James Bond Lifestyle